daniel-law/daniellaw.me/README.md

 # Daniel's Site

 My personal website.
-Keeping it simple with inline CSS (sorry) and mostly Imgur hosted links.
+Keeping it sweet and simple :)

 Purely uses Tailwind and nothing else, so should be quite snappy!
 Also Dark mode, because why not.